 5. Divide the dough into 2 equal portions and roll each piece out into a 10″ by 11-inch square.

-7. Place the rolls onto a lined baking sheet and allow to rise for 30 minutes.
+7. Place the rolls onto a lined baking sheet and allow them to rise for 30 minutes.

 Bake the Rolls: